murphye/tame-spring-microservices-graphql/README.md

 # *"Pictograph"* GraphQL + Lilo Demo

-*Pictograph* is a demo application with an Instagram-like API that is implemented with GraphQL.
+*Pictograph* is a demo application with an API that is implemented with GraphQL.
 It's comprised of the following microservices:

 1. **pic-service:** Returns JSON with Pic metadata
 2. **user-service:** Returns JSON for User data